jspreadsheet/ce/README.md

 ## Copyright and license
 jExcel CE is released under the [MIT license].
-Copyrights belong to Paul Hodel <paul.hodel@gmail.com>
+More information <contact@jexcel.net>

 ## Other tools by the author
 - [jSuites JavaScriptWeb Components](https://bossanova.uk/jsuites)